 Cocaine addiction treatment is a unique type of rehab because cocaine is a powerful, addictive stimulant.
 Many cocaine addicts relapse after completing a stint in rehab.
-Cocaine is a very seductive drug which needs specialized therapy.
+It is a very seductive drug which needs specialized therapy.

 Drug addiction is a progressive, fatal disease.
 It needs rehabilitation and a willingness to work a program of recovery.
 Rehab for drug abuse is meant to teach the person about the disease.
 The first step is to do a thorough assessment and evaluation.
 It will determine if there are any co-occurring psychiatric disorders.

-Cocaine is a powerful and addictive stimulant.
 It accelerates the entire mind and body.
 It can make a person feel full of energy, happy and on top of the world.
 It can make someone feel “invincible”.
 People become addicted to these feelings of elation and euphoria.
 It can be sexually stimulating as well.

 The process of rehabilitation for substance abuse is both educational and therapeutic.
 Experts now know drug abuse is a brain disorder.
 Drug use alters the chemical and physical structure of the human brain.
 What that means is in order to be successful, a person must stop using illegal drugs and rebuild their brain with healthier habits, thoughts and actions.